Engelberg/tarantella/README.md

   Optional keywords:
    :optional-columns - A set of column labels where *at most one* 1 can be in that column
-                       (as opposed to *exactly one* 1 like the standard columns) :ignore-columns   - A set of column labels you want to ignore :select-rows      - A set of row labels that must be selected for the solution :shuffle          - Boolean.
+                       (as opposed to *exactly one* 1 like the standard columns) :forbid-columns   - A set of column labels where *no* 1 can be in that column (as opposed to *exactly one* 1 like the standard columns) :select-rows      - A set of row labels that must be selected for the solution :shuffle          - Boolean.
 Randomize search among equally promising alternatives